SA Design Patterns

 Why SA Design Patterns Matter

-For industrial dashboards, design patterns offer practical guidance on how to bring multiple SA concepts together in displays that are both flexible and goal-driven.
+For industrial dashboards, they offer practical guidance for integrating multiple SA concepts into displays that remain goal-driven, flexible, and cognitively clear.

 How Patterns Fit in the Framework

-In the Clear Picture SA framework, design patterns are demonstrated in Tatsoft FrameworX for speed and flexibility.
-The intent is not to favor a particular platform but to illustrate how SA-based patterns can look and behave in practice.
+Within the Clear Picture SA Framework, design patterns are demonstrated through prototyped dashboards that show how multiple principles combine to support awareness.
+Many examples are developed in Tatsoft FrameworX for its speed and flexibility, though the intent is not to favor a specific platform — but to illustrate how SA-oriented design logic can be implemented across different industrial tools.

-SA Concepts continue to be tested across multiple platforms to maintain vendor neutrality, while design patterns serve as illustrative models that highlight how principles combine in real-world dashboard strategies.
+SA Concepts continue to be evaluated across multiple visualization platforms to maintain vendor neutrality.
+Design patterns serve as illustrative models that highlight how principles interact to form complete, cognitively aligned display strategies.

 Current SA Design Patterns